Venom: The Last Dance

 Venom: The Last Dance is a 2024 American superhero film based on the Marvel Comics character Venom.
 It is the sequel to Venom (2018) and Venom: Let There Be Carnage (2021), and the fifth film in Sony's Spider-Man Universe (SSU).
-Written and directed by Kelly Marcel, it stars Tom Hardy as Eddie Brock and Venom, alongside Chiwetel Ejiofor, Juno Temple, Rhys Ifans, Stephen Graham, Peggy Lu, and Alanna Ubach.
+Written and directed by Kelly Marcel in her directional debut, it stars Tom Hardy as Eddie Brock and Venom, alongside Chiwetel Ejiofor, Juno Temple, Rhys Ifans, Stephen Graham, Peggy Lu, and Alanna Ubach.
 In the film, Eddie and Venom are on the run from both of their worlds.

-Hardy revealed in August 2018 that he was signed on to appear in a third Venom film and Sony Pictures began development by December 2021 after the second film was released.
+Tom Hardy revealed in August 2018 that he was signed on to appear in a third Venom film and Sony Pictures began development by December 2021 after the second film was released.
 Marcel and Hardy were writing the script by June 2022, and Marcel was set to make her directorial debut with the film that October.
 New cast members, including Ejiofor and Temple, joined in mid-2023 and filming began at the end of June 2023 in Spain.
 Production was halted the next month due to the 2023 SAG-AFTRA strike, and resumed that November after the strike ended.
-The film was completed by the end of February 2024 and its title was revealed a month later.
+The film was completed by the end of February 2024.

 Venom: The Last Dance premiered at the Regal Times Square theater in New York City on October 21, 2024, and was released in the United States on October 25.
-The film received mixed reviews from critics, with criticism aimed at its convoluted story while Hardy's performance, the action sequences and visual effects were praised.
-Despite being the lowest-grossing film in the trilogy, it was a box office success, grossing $478.9 million worldwide.
+The film received mixed reviews from critics, with some praising Hardy's performance.
+Despite being the lowest-grossing film in the trilogy, it was still a box-office success, grossing $478.9 million worldwide.